 Completes the authorization request, including all data entry

-Contacts the DFPS regional day care coordinator (RDCC) with information regarding any delays in completing the authorization and, if applicable, requests assistance from the RDCC in completing the authorization request
+Contacts the DFPS day care coordinator (DCC) with information regarding any delays in completing the authorization and, if applicable, requests assistance from the DCC in completing the authorization request

-Enters information in the child care case management system explaining any delays that prevent local staff from meeting the three-business-days deadline for authorizing child care, as follows:
+Enters information in the child care case management system explaining any delays that prevent local staff from meeting the three-business-day deadline for authorizing child care, as follows:

-Form 2054 is prefilled by the DFPS IMPACT system, which may prevent some corrections or updates from being completed by an RDCC.
-If information in the child care case management system does not exactly match information on Form 2054, staff must email the RDCC with the discrepancies and carefully case-note the issue but proceed with CCS.
+Form 2054 is prefilled by the DFPS IMPACT system, which may prevent some corrections or updates from being completed by a DCC.
+If information in the child care case management system does not exactly match information on Form 2054, staff must email the DCC with the discrepancies and carefully case-note the issue but proceed with CCS.

 If a caregiver states that information provided by DFPS is incorrect, staff must instruct the caregiver to contact DFPS for any changes or updates and that CCS may not change information provided by DFPS until DFPS notifies local staff.